20 Vegetables Ranked By Protein

 Protein, per 1 cup (frozen then cooked): 8.24 grams

-Although, yes, technically peas are part of the legume family, many people eat them as they would veggies: steamed with carrots, thrown into a veggie fried rice, or added to a chicken pot pie.
-And we’re all for it.
-These tiny green beans will not only tone your muscles with over eight grams of protein, but they’ll also provide seven grams of satiating fiber—all for a mere 125 calories.
-Adding non-starchy veggies like peas to your diet is one of the 42 Ways to Lose 5 Inches of Belly Fat.
+Although, yes, technically peas are part of the legume family, many people eat them as they would other high-protein vegetables: steamed with carrots, thrown into a veggie fried rice, or added to a chicken pot pie.
+And we're all for it.
+These tiny green beans will not only tone your muscles with over eight grams of protein, but they'll also provide seven grams of satiating fiber—all for a mere 125 calories.
+Adding non-starchy veggies like peas to your diet can help you lose inches of belly fat.